wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 coherence controller will later on put the generated events into the retry buffer, such that these internal events are also handled.
 In addition, the event object will not be deallocated until the response message for the cache miss it has incurred is received.
-Lastly, the event can also be in a state where the coherence controller has decided that MSHR entries should be allocated, but MSHR allocation fails.
+Lastly, the event can also be rejected by the bank arbitrator (see below) or the coherence controller.
 In this case, `processEvent()` returns `false`, and the event object will remain in the `eventBuffer_`.
 These events will be repeatedly attempted in the following cycles, until the handlings are eventually successful.
 The second argument to `processEvent()` is set to `false`, since these events are not in the MSHR.

-Note that the second argument to `processEvent()` indicates whether the event is from the MSHR, or from the event buffer.
-The different between these two is that requests that are either internally generated (e.g., evictions and write backs), or cause cache misses will be allocated one or more slots in the Miss Status Handling Register (MSHR) file.
-These requests will be handled with the flag being `true`, indicating that the MSHR slot needs to be recycled, if the request is successfully processed.
-On the other hand, if an event can be fulfilled immediately, or the MSHR allocation itself is rejected (due to the MSHR being full), it will not be inserted into the MSHR, and the flag will be set to `false`.
-Detailed discussions on MSHRs are postponeed to later section.

 After processing buffers, the cache appends the retry buffer of the coherence controller (obtained by calling `getRetryBuffer()` on the controller object) to the cache's retry buffer.
-These events will be processed in the next cycle, with a priority higher than those in the event buffer.
+These events are those that are accepted by the coherence controller, but cannot be immediately handled, for which MSHR entries are allocated. consequently, all events in the retry buffer are handled by `processEvent()` with the second argument set to `true`.

 ### Event Processing

 Method `processEvent()` implements event processing function for each individual event.
-At the beginning, it checks whether the event represents a non-cacheable operation.
+At the beginning, it checks whether the event represents a non-cachable operation.
 If true, it is handled separately, and the operation always succeeds.
 Next, for cachable operations, which is the normal case, the cache arbitrates the access by calling `arbitrateAccess()`.
 The function decides whether the request can be processed in the current cycle or not using the history of